Serving all people by providing personalized health and wellness through exemplary care, education and research.

 milk thistle, marian thistle, Mary thistle, silibinin, silicristin, silidianin, silmar, silybin, silybum, silymarin,

-Milk thistle is an annual or biennial plant with reddish-purple flowers that grows up to three feet tall.
-Sometimes considered a weed, it is native to Europe and grows in dry, rocky soils.
-Milk thistle seeds (now known as Silybum marianum) have been used for hundreds of years to treat liver and gallbladder disease.
+Milk thistle is an annual or biennial plant.
+It has reddish-purple flowers.
+It grows to three feet tall.
+It’s often considered a weed.
+It comes from Europe.
+It grows in dry, rocky soils.
+Milk thistle seeds (Silybum marianum) have been used for hundreds of years to treat liver and gallbladder disease.

-Milk thistle contains a group of bioflavonoids, collectively referred to as silymarin, produced from the seeds of the thistle.
-The most active of the group has been identified as silybin.
-Silymarin is claimed to protect the liver from damage by preventing toxins from attaching to the liver cells and by neutralizing free radicals.
-It has been used in the treatment of toxic-mushroom poisoning, cirrhosis, and hepatitis.
+Milk thistle contains a group of bioflavonoids.
+These are called silymarin.
+They’re made from the seeds of the thistle.
+The most active of the group is silybin.
+These may protect the liver from damage.
+It works by stopping toxins from attaching to the liver cells.
+It also neutralizes free radicals.
+It’s been used to treat toxic-mushroom poisoning, cirrhosis, and hepatitis.

-Within the last 30 years, silybin, the extract of milk thistle seeds, has been used by the medical community as a hepatoprotectant (protecting the liver) to treat various liver conditions, including mushroom poisoning, viral hepatitis, cirrhosis, alcoholic liver disease, and carbon tetrachloride poisoning.
+Within the last 30 years, silybin has been used to protect the liver.
+It treats liver issues.
+These include including mushroom poisoning, viral hepatitis, and cirrhosis.
+They also include alcoholic liver disease and carbon tetrachloride poisoning.

-A large study investigating the use of milk thistle for hepatitis C found that patients had fewer symptoms and better quality of life, although there was no change in the level of virus activity or liver inflammation.
+A large study looked at the use of milk thistle for hepatitis C. It found that people had fewer symptoms and better quality of life.
+But there was no change in the level of virus activity or liver inflammation.

-A few preliminary studies have suggested that taking the milk thistle constituent silymarin 200 mg three times daily for four months, in combination with conventional treatment, appears to significantly decrease fasting blood glucose, hemoglobin A1C (HbA1C), total cholesterol, low-density lipoprotein (LDL) cholesterol, and triglycerides compared to placebo in patients with type 2 diabetes.
+A few early studies suggest that taking 200 mg of silymarin three times per day for four months with conventional treatment may have health benefits in people with type 2 diabetes.
+These include decreasing fasting blood glucose, hemoglobin A1C (HbA1C), total cholesterol, low-density lipoprotein (LDL) cholesterol, and triglycerides.

-Research is evaluating the effectiveness of milk thistle in protecting the kidneys and pancreas against the effects of chemotherapy and in protecting against breast cancer.
+Milk thistle may protect the kidneys and pancreas against the effects of chemotherapy.
+It may also protect against breast cancer.
+Studies are ongoing.

-For standardized preparations of milk thistle, follow the packaging instructions for the correct dose.
+Follow the instructions on the package for the correct dose.

-Milk thistle can produce allergic reactions, especially in people who are allergic to ragweed and other plants in the same family.
+Milk thistle can cause allergic reactions.
+Your risk may be higher if you’re allergic to ragweed and other plants in the same family.